 Since 2008, total cash sales have increased dramatically.
 From 2001 through 2007, cash sales ranged from a low of 27,381 to 51,387 per year and represented only 6.2 percent to 8.4 percent of total market sales.
 In 2008, as the housing market collapsed and prices plummeted, real estate investing became more attractive and cash buyers returned to the market.
 In 2008, cash sales were 57,019, or 15.9 percent of total sales.
 By 2012, cash sales had swelled to 116,549, or 29.2 percent of total sales.
 So far in 2013, cash sales are 30.2 percent of total sales.
 Rising prices make it more difficult for investors to find reasonable returns and therefore this number is likely to decline.

-n March 2013, flipping — defined as reselling a property within six months — reached its highest level since September 2005.
+In March 2013, flipping — defined as reselling a property within six months — reached its highest level since September 2005.
 Flipping has steadily increased over the past 12 months due to the increase in profit potential in a market where housing prices are on the rise.
 In 2011, as housing prices trended sideways, flipping was also basically flat, ranging from a low of 1.4 percent of total sales in January, to 1.6 percent of total sales by December 2011.
 In 2012, flipping began to increase and over the course of the year nearly doubled, rising from 1.7 percent of total sales in January 2012 to 3.3 percent of total sales by December 2012.
 Since the beginning of 2013, despite the fact that overall real estate market activity has been flat to down, flipping volume continues to rise because of attractive housing price gains.
 As of March 2013, flipping reached 5.2 percent of total sales, and sales activity was nearly triple from March 2012.

-Even with the increase in flipping activity that does play a role cleaning up derelict property, they are such a small portion of total sales that they have no impact on overall market prices.
+Even with the increase in flipping activity that does play a role in cleaning up the derelict property, they are such a small portion of total sales that they have no impact on overall market prices.

-California foreclosure filings have been on a steady downtrend since March 2009 as government agencies have rolled out an ever-increasing array of programs that have successfully lengthened the foreclosure process or provided alternatives such as short sales, principal balance reduction loan modifications, second-lien extinguishments and other forms of debt relief.
+California foreclosure filings have been on a steady downtrend since March 2009 as government agencies have rolled out an ever-increasing array of programs that have successfully lengthened the foreclosure process or provided alternatives such as short sales, and principal balance reduction loan modifications, second-lien extinguishment, and other forms of debt relief.

 California foreclosure filings — Notices of Default plus Notices of Trustee Sale — increased 4.0 percent in March, but were down 59.3 percent in the past 12 months.